passivetotal/python_api/sphinx/getting-started.rst

 Choose an Interface
 -------------------
-This library enables interaction with the Python API through several distinct interfaces.
+This library enables interaction with the PassiveTotal API through several distinct interfaces.
 Choose the one that best fits your use case.

 Object Analyzer